JKLeckr/CupheadArchipelagoMod/README.md

 Client Mod: [CupheadArchipelagoMod](https://github.com/JKLeckr/CupheadArchipelagoMod) (This project)

 ## Install
-*Note: The install process is WIP, so it is not the most user-friendly.
-Also, during this stage of development there are no binary builds other than previews.
-See "Building."*
+*Note: The install process is WIP, so it is not the most user-friendly.*

 ### Prerequisites
 - A copy of Cuphead